TamerMansour-AI/ramallah-ai-final/README.md

 ## Deploying the static site

 Upload everything in this folder to your hosting provider (Netlify, Vercel, GitHub Pages, etc.).
-Ensure that `js/env.js` is generated with your Supabase credentials during the deployment process so forms and the admin interface can connect to your database.
+As part of your deployment pipeline, create `js/env.js` using environment variables (or a secrets manager) and insert your Supabase credentials.
+The runtime scripts rely on this file to connect to your database, but it should never be committed to the repository.

 ## License